 Warm Places to Visit in the USA in February

-Oahu is one of the best Hawaiian islands to vacation in February because it is the time to see pro surfers compete on the north shore.
+I absolutely loved our February visit here!
+In fact, Oahu is one of the best Hawaiian islands to vacation this month because it is the time to see pro surfers compete on the north shore.
 There’s a vibrant food truck scene on the North Shore, too!
+Oahu is the only island that offers loads of delicious shrimp food trucks.

-In fact, we saw finalists compete in the Billabong Pro Pipeline at the Banzi Pipeline and it was an forgettable experience watching those monster waves roll in!
+But back to the surfing events.
+When we were here, we saw finalists compete in the Billabong Pro Pipeline at the Banzi Pipeline.
+I will never forget watching those monster waves roll in!

-With a week on Oahu, you’ll have plenty of time to explore the best of the island.
-See Pearl Harbor, snorkel famous Hanauma Bay, and take a surf lesson in Waikiki near Honolulu.
+With a week on Oahu, you’ll have plenty of time to explore all over he island.
+On the south end of the island, you can see Pearl Harbor, snorkel famous Hanauma Bay, and take a surf lesson in Waikiki near Honolulu.

-Hiking in Oahu is paradise.
+Hiking in Oahu is excellent.
 There are easy out-and-back trails to places like the top of Diamond Head, remote beach walks, and uphill treks that are a major workout for hard-core adventurers.

 With daily highs around 79°F, Oahu makes the ideal February escape from the cold, although it’s also a lovely spring destination in the U.S, too!

 February is the perfect time to visit Florida’s Biscayne National Park.
+My favorite thing about it?
 The park, which is 95 percent water, features the northernmost section of the Florida reef.

-Not only is it cooler in February, but there are a lot fewer bugs to bother paddlers and hikers.
+Not only is it cooler in February, but on our trip, we found a lot fewer bugs to bother paddlers and hikers.

-February is also when the park rangers offer one-hour lectures twice a day, plus other events.
-You can also take a 90-minute paddle clinic to learn how to kayak around the islands.
+February is also when the park rangers offer one-hour lectures twice a day.
+(We took a 90-minute paddle clinic to learn how to kayak around the islands.)

-Be sure to visit the park’s visitor center, the Dante Fascell Visitor Center, where there is an interesting museum and frequent movies about the park.
+With more time, swing by the park’s visitor center, the Dante Fascell Visitor Center, as we did.
+There’s an interesting museum and frequent movies about the park.

 You’ll find it next to the main access harbor in Homestead, about an hour south of Miami.